Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 The necessity of addressing Legionella risk factors in industrial settings is paramount.
 Even just the health risks are a major concern; the ever-present threat of workers contracting Legionnaires’ disease or the less severe Pontiac Fever is serious, with potentially grave consequences.

-Beyond the health implications, Legionella outbreaks can cause significant disruption to industrial operations.
+Beyond the health implications, Legionella epidemics can cause considerable disruption to industrial operations.
 The potential losses in productivity and the economic burden of managing an outbreak underscore the need for comprehensive risk management measures.
 This includes regular monitoring and cleaning of water systems, tasks made easier and more efficient with the use of ultrasonic flow meters.

 The role of ultrasonic flow meters